When Does Monolingual Data Help Multilingual Translation: The Role of Domain and Model Scale: Related Work

 \paragraph{Large Language Models} Large language models (LLMs) trained on massive datasets achieve impressive results in many tasks~\cite{brown2020language, chowdhery2022palm, zhang2022opt, tay2023ul}.
 To adapt LLMs to downstream tasks including translation~\cite{weiemergent, lin-etal-2022-shot, zhang2023prompting, vilar2022prompting, garcia2023unreasonable, zhu2023multilingual, hendy2023good}, the dominant approach is to use prompting, an ability enabled by model scale~\cite{weiemergent}.
 Our work, however, is orthogonal and presents an analysis of methods that integrate monolingual data into encoder-decoder MMT models trained from scratch.
 Also, it is questionable whether these models are unsupervised with respect to translation, as recent work suggests that they have consumed parallel data during pretraining~\cite{briakou2023searching}.

 \paragraph{Model Scale} A growing literature investigates the scaling laws of different aspects of a model~\cite{kaplan2020scaling}.
-In NMT, \citet{ghorbani2021scaling} explore scaling laws related to model capacity, \citet{fernandes2023scaling} consider multilingual NMT, and \citet{gordon-etal-2021-data} focus on the scaling the data. \citet{zhang2022examining} investigate the scaling laws of different architectures, such as decoder-only and encoder-decoder.
-Our work does not study scaling laws.
-Instead, we analyze how scale impacts the effectiveness of different methods that incorporate monolingual data in MMT.
+In NMT, \citet{ghorbani2021scaling} explore scaling laws related to model capacity, \citet{fernandes2023scaling} consider MMT, and \citet{gordon-etal-2021-data} focus on data scaling. \citet{zhang2022examining} investigate the scaling laws across architectures, like decoder-only and encoder-decoder.
+Our work does not study scaling laws but analyzes how scale impacts using monolingual data in MMT.

 \paragraph{Analysis} \citet{huang-etal-2021-comparison,liu-etal-2021-complementarity-pre} analyze the complementarity of BT and monolingual pretraining when used in bilingual NMT.
-Our work is different in many aspects, as we explore different training methods, such as the joint training of MMT with DAE, we focus on multilingual NMT, and our goal is an analysis of what conditions affect the performance of each method.
+By contrast, we focus on multilingual NMT and systematically analyze the joint training with BT and DAE.